slightech/MYNT-EYE-D-SDK/docs/sdktools/save_all_infos.rst

 .. _save_all_infos:

-Save device infomation and parameters
+Save Device Infomation And Parameters
 =====================================

 The SDK provides a tool ``save_all_infos`` for save information and